hiba-chenaoui/CPP-POO/README.md

-- (100 parametre )image shows the first code i tried with 100 param
+- (100 param )image shows the first code i tried with 100 param

 - execution 100param : is an execution of that first code